 This new situation has made it necessary to find new ways of cooperating with and supporting our business partners in Norway and abroad.
-On these pages you will find updated information on our planned activities for the coming days and months, including links to webinars, quizzes, and virtual guided tours at museums and attractions.
+On these pages you will find updated information on our planned activities for the coming days and months, including links to new videos and virtual guided tours at museums and attractions.
 In this way, we hope to give you further knowledge about Norway and the products we can offer.
 We will also do our best to ensure that all our business contacts can get as much help as possible to keep business going and to start up again after the crisis.

 We are here to support you and we look forward to the day when we can welcome you and your customers to Norway again.

 In the meantime, we hope that you stay safe and healthy.

 On this page we will publish videos from various destinations in Norway.
 This will give you the opportunity to experience sights, attractions, activities, and other products from various regions in the country.

 Some suppliers cancel our bookings without just cause.
 What can we do about that?